-David has been in touch again, and he has very kindly taken the trouble to answer your questions posted in the comments.
+David has been in touch again, and he has very kindly taken the trouble to answer your questions on his HO scale elevated train track.

 If you want to get up to speed, and see his first post, it’s here.